Fred Thompson: Death and funeral

-On the morning of November 1, 2015, Thompson died at the age of 73 from a recurrence of his lymphoma.
-His funeral was held on November 6, 2015, in Nashville, Tennessee, with U.S. Senators John McCain and Lamar Alexander in attendance.
-He was interred at Mimosa Cemetery in Lawrenceburg, Tennessee, that same day.
+On the morning of November 1, 2015, Thompson died at the age of 73; the cause of death was a recurrence of lymphoma.
+His funeral was held on November 6, 2015, in Nashville with U.S. Senators John McCain and Lamar Alexander in attendance.
+He was interred at Mimosa Cemetery in Lawrenceburg, Tennessee later that day.

+The Fred D. Thompson U.S. Courthouse and Federal Building was named in his honor pursuant to legislation signed into law in June 2017.

 Political positions

 Thompson said that federalism was his "lodestar", which provides "a basis for a proper analysis of most issues: 'Is this something government should be doing?
 If so, at what level of government?'"

-Thompson stated that "Roe v.
-Wade was bad law and bad medical science," and that judges should not be determining social policy.
-However, Thompson also stated the government should not criminally prosecute women who undergo early-term abortions.

-Thompson did not support a federal ban on gay marriage, but would have supported a constitutional amendment to keep one state's recognition of such marriages from resulting in all states having to recognize them.
+Thompson said that "Roe v.
+Wade was bad law and bad medical science"; he felt that judges should not be determining social policy.
+However, he also said that the government should not criminally prosecute women who undergo early-term abortions.
+He did not support a federal ban on gay marriage, but would have supported a constitutional amendment to keep a state's recognition of such marriages from resulting in all states having to recognize them.

-Thompson said citizens are entitled to keep and bear arms if they do not have criminal records, and the Gun Owners of America says that he voted pro-gun in 20 of 33 gun-related votes during his time in the Senate.
+He said that citizens are entitled to keep and bear arms if they do not have criminal records.
+The Gun Owners of America says that he voted pro-gun in 20 of 33 gun-related votes during his time in the Senate.